periodtqween/alx-system_engineering-devops/0x00-shell_basics/README.md

-display content list of directory
+print the absolute pathname of the current working directory